VaishnaviMariappan/Experiment-08-Encoders-and-decoders-/README.md

 3. Declare the the variables for input and output.
 4. Use assign to define the functionality of logic circuits for decoder.
 5. And end the module

-## Step 6:
+6. Run the program and view the RTL Logic.
-Run the program and choose RTL viewer to get RTL realization.
+7. In the waveform give random values and get the timing diagrams.
-### PROGRAM
+### PROGRAM:
 ```
 Program for Endocers and Decoders  and verify its truth table in quartus using Verilog programming.
 Developed by: Vaishnavi M
 RegisterNumber:  212221240058

-ENCODER :
+ENCODER:

 module encoder(a,b,c,d0,d1,d2,d3,d4,d5,d6,d7);
 input d0,d1,d2,d3,d4,d5,d6,d7;